-From 1848, when the rights of the Jews were made fully equal to those of the general population, Jews also began purchasing lands and agricultural estates in the city's environs, and by the century the number of estate-holding Jews around Buczacz had grown beginning of the 20th significantly, reaching a peak in which 20% of the surrounding lands were owned by Jews.
-This obviously led to a rise in the Jews' economic situation and their influence, but also contributed, at the century, to a rise in anti-semitic sentiment in the region.
-The Jews, who thbeginning of the 20 comprised about two thirds of the local population in the year 1870, also played significant roles in the management of the city, and in 1874 twelve of the thirty city council members were Jews, nine were Poles and nine were Ukranian.
+From 1848, when the rights of the Jews were made fully equal to those of the general population, Jews also began purchasing lands and agricultural estates in the city's environs, and by the beginning of the 20th century the number of estate-holding Jews around Buczacz had grown significantly, reaching a peak in which 20% of the surrounding lands were owned by Jews.
+This obviously led to a rise in the Jews' economic situation and their influence, but also contributed, at the beginning of the 20th century, to a rise in anti-semitic sentiment in the region.
+The Jews, who comprised about two thirds of the local population in the year 1870, also played significant roles in the management of the city, and in 1874 twelve of the thirty city council members were Jews, nine were Poles and nine were Ukranian.
 Five years later, in 1879, Berish (Bernard) Stern was elected mayor of the city, a position he filled until 1921.
-During this period various Jewish community an upper yeshiva, a batei midrash,institutions were established, including twelve synagogues and soup kitchen, a Baron Hirsch school, a chicken slaughterhouse, a home for the elderly and an century and was the th hospital (which had existed already in the 17hekdeshorphanage, and the 'only hospital in the city) was re-fitted with modern conveniences.
+During this period various Jewish community institutions were established, including twelve synagogues and batei midrash, an upper yeshiva, a soup kitchen, a Baron Hirsch school, a chicken slaughterhouse, a home for the elderly and an orphanage, and the 'hekdesh' hospital (which had existed already in the 17th century and was the only hospital in the city) was re-fitted with modern conveniences.

-century, brought The economic growth of the Jewish community, beginning in the middle of the 17th to a rise in the community's standing in the internal Jewish politics of the region.
-As is well known, century until ththe Jewish communities of Poland-Lithuania were run, from the beginning of the 16 century, the Jewish th 1765, by the semi-autonomic Council of Four Lands.
-Until the middle of the 17 community of Buczacz, together with other communities of the region, was subordinate to the community of Lvov, including their subordination to the rabbi of Lvov, who was the rabbi of the county.
+The economic growth of the Jewish community, beginning in the middle of the 17th century, brought to a rise in the community's standing in the internal Jewish politics of the region.
+As is well known, the Jewish communities of Poland-Lithuania were run, from the beginning of the 16th century until

+1765, by the semi-autonomic Council of Four Lands.
+Until the middle of the 17th century, the Jewish community of Buczacz, together with other communities of the region, was subordinate to the community of Lvov, including their subordination to the rabbi of Lvov, who was the rabbi of the county.
 Beginning in 1648 and following the Cossack pogroms, the Buczacz community absorbed many refugees from communities that were destroyed during the pogroms, including refugees from Szarogród and the rabbi of that community, Rabbi Yaakov Eliyahu b.
 Moshe Mack, who was appointed the first rabbi of Buczacz.
-The community elder of that period, Rabbi David Preger, turned the community into one of the significant forces in the regional Council in particular, and in the thhistory of the autonomous institutions of Polish Jewry in general.
-From the beginning of the 18 century, the Jewish community of Buczacz played a more central role in the political activity and spiritual-scholarly creativity of the Jews of Poland.
+The community elder of that period, Rabbi David Preger, turned the community into one of the significant forces in the regional Council in particular, and in the history of the autonomous institutions of Polish Jewry in general.
+From the beginning of the 18th century, the Jewish community of Buczacz played a more central role in the political activity and spiritual-scholarly creativity of the Jews of Poland.
 During the appearance of the Sabbatian movement in Eastern Europe, the sect also garnered some believers from amongst Buczacz's Jews, and likewise during the great controversy surrounding Jacob Frank and his followers, until their conversion to Christianity in 1759.